 As mentioned and demonstrated, a net profit margin is telling of a company’s financial health after all expenses and obligations have been accounted for and deducted from its total revenue.
 It brings forth certain applications of the net margin ratio.

 By comparing net margin ratios of different accounting periods, companies can assess whether their financial measures are bearing fruit.
-In the absence of extraordinary events, companies can also project their net income based on revenues by tracking their net margin ratios over time.
+In the absence of extraordinary events, companies can also project their net income based on revenues by tracking these ratios over time.

 Another critical way in which it can be applied is to draw comparisons between companies with varying market capitalisation sizes.
 However, it must be noted that is only useful when contrasting companies from the same industry.
 That is because the net margin varies from industry to industry.